qir-alliance/nwqsim/README.md

 ## About SV-Sim

 SV-Sim is implemented in C++/CUDA/HIP for general full-state quantum circuit simulation.
 It assumes qubits are all-to-all connected unless the input circuits are with respect to circuit topology.
-We use an array to store the internal gate representations and perform gate fusion for advanced performance.
+We use internal gate representations for advanced optimization and profiling.

 ![alt text](img/svsim_pip.png)

-SV-Sim supports the following quantum gates as the interface based on QASM-2, QASM-3, and QIR:
+SV-Sim supports the following quantum gates as the interface based on [OpenQASM-2](https://arxiv.org/pdf/1707.03429.pdf), [OpenQASM-3](https://arxiv.org/pdf/2104.14722.pdf), [QIR](https://github.com/microsoft/qsharp-runtime/blob/) and [Qiskit](https://qiskit.org/documentation/apidoc/circuit_library.html):

 |  Gate  | Format | Meaning |